 The deal came on the heels of Enauta’s announcement in December 2021, confirming that the drilling of an additional well in the Early Production System (EPS) of the Atlanta field was approved, expecting to start production in early 2023.

 In its latest update on Friday, Enauta informed that the Alpha Star drilling rig contract extension was exercised on 21 February 2022 to execute the additional drilling of two wells for Atlanta’s Full Development System (FDS).
-The company explained that the overall amount estimated and approved for these two additional wells is $35 million.
+The company explained that the overall amount, estimated and approved, for these two additional wells was $35 million.